NatalieMonique111/explore/README.md

 2. Create a config.js file, to place key data.
 3. Place config.js in .gitignore
 4. Import FLICKR_API_KEY from config.js
-5. Place FLICKR_API_KEY as the value for the data object property: api_key.
-This will be in the Gallery component.
+5. In the Gallery component, place FLICKR_API_KEY as the value for the data object property: api_key.

 [Note: Adding Custom Environment Variables](https://create-react-app.dev/docs/adding-custom-environment-variables/)